“Our lives begin to end the day we become silent about the things that really matter” ~ Martin Luther King Jr

-The Literacy General Capability continuum is also an important tool when supporting students to interact with the curriculum:
+The Literacy General Capability continuum (Australian Curriculum) is also an important tool when supporting students to interact with the curriculum:

 Some students may communicate via a specific mode and/or utilise Augmented and Alternative Communication (AAC) – an umbrella term that encompasses communication methods used to supplement or replace speech and writing (low tech and high tech):